spp1914-cocpn/matlab/external/armadillo/README.md

   - Options to the cmake installer:

-    - On Linux, to enable the detection of FlexiBLAS, use the additional ALLOW_FLEXIBLAS_LINUX option when running cmake:

-      cmake -DALLOW_FLEXIBLAS_LINUX=ON .

     - On macOS, to enable the detection of OpenBLAS, use the additional ALLOW_OPENBLAS_MACOS option when running cmake: